hendisantika/student-crud-app/README.md

 2. Navigate to the folder: `cd student-crud-app`
 3. Change your MySQL Credentials with your own in application.properties
 4. Run the application: `mvn clean spring-boot:run`
 5. Import the POSTMAN Collection.

+### Image Screen shots

+Add New Student

+![Add New Student]